 Saponin is also an anti-inflammatory agent, an expectorant, and an antioxidant (but not as potent as EGCG).
 You’ll be surprised to find out that the health benefits of ginseng (a plant used as a medicinal herb) are mainly due to its saponin content.

 Tea leaves aren’t a good source of it, so I wouldn’t recommend drinking green tea for its saponin content only.
 It’s just a good addition to the overall benefits of green tea.

 In Japan you’ll find a tea meant exclusively for saponin intake.
-I’ll write about it in my next article.
+Click here to read the article.

 P.S.
 If you liked this article, join the newsletter!
 You’ll be notified as soon as I publish, and you’ll also get info about future projects and other news.

 Effects of pH on antioxidant and antimicrobial properties of tea saponins; Yan Li,

 Yumin Du, Chang Zou; European Food Research and Technology; 2009, Vol 228, Issue 6, pp 1023-1028